microsoft/vscode-go/README.md

 and libraries the Go extension depends on.
 We hope this will help keep the extension tightly coupled with the Go language and encourage more Gophers to get involved.

-Over the next few weeks, we will work on the migration, including resolving open issues and PRs, and transferring relevant ones to the new repository.
+As of May 2020, this repository is effectively frozen allowing us to focus on the migration where we resolve or transfer open issues and PRs, and update documentation.
+Critical bug fixes and PRs related to migration will still be accepted.
+You can open new feature requests, bug reports, and PRs in the new repository: https://github.com/golang/vscode-go.
 Please follow the progress of the migration work [here](http://TODO).

-During the migration, this repository remains effectively frozen.
-Pull requests not related to the migration or documentation will be asked to be moved to the new repository along with new feature requests and bug resports.

 For questions and discussion, please join us in the [`#vscode-dev`](https://gophers.slack.com/messages/vscode-dev) Gophers Slack channel.